-Who says you always have to eat fajitas in a flour tortilla?
-Yes, I know it is delicious.
-Aren’t all carbs?
-But having your fajita straight out of the skillet is a highly underestimated option.
+Who has always had to eat fajitas in a tortilla?
+I know, those carbs are delicious.
+But take my word for it – having your fajita straight out of the skillet is a HIGHLY underestimated option that you should no longer ignore.

 - 1 tbsp olive oil